rdlabo-team/serverless-nestjs/README.md

 $ npm run prestart:prod && sls deploy
 ```

-## Scaling
-By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 100.
-The default limit is a safety limit that protects you from costs due to potential runaway or recursive functions during initial development and testing.
-To increase this limit above the default, follow the steps in To request a limit increase for concurrent executions.

 ## Options
 ### Hot start
-Cold start may cause latencies for your application.
 See : https://serverless.com/blog/keep-your-lambdas-warm/

 These behavior can be fixed with the plugin serverless-plugin-warmup